 If you've ever driven down Mystic Ave., you've seen the results of this fantastic summer employment program for teens that combines hands-on environmental education with art.

-Each year, professional muralist David Fichter and an environmental educator work with organizations, naturalists, and local historians from the surrounding community to develop a curriculum centered on an adventurous exploration of the Mystic River Watershed.
-Through this exploration a new theme emerges toward the development of new panels.
+Since 1997, each year, professional muralist David Fichter and an environmental educator work with organizations, naturalists, and local historians from the surrounding community to develop a curriculum centered on an adventurous exploration of the Mystic River Watershed.
+Through this exploration a new theme emerges toward the development of new panels each year.

 The mural project brings together an international community of youth living in Somerville.
 Mural participants have come from places such as El Salvador, Nigeria, Haiti, Vietnam, Brazil and the Ukrane.
 The youth often bring music and food from their country of origin to share while working on the mural.